 2. Use Fitness Apps

-The free 28 day calisthenics challenge is a great time to utilize a fitness app, and Lasta is the best option.
+The 28 day calisthenics challenge is a great time to utilize a fitness app, and Lasta is the best option.
 The app’s easy layout and in-app notifications make it simple to keep to your exercise and meal planning.
 Lasta also has excellent community support, which will keep you motivated and accountable through the challenge.
 It’s like having a personal coach right in your hands!

 3. Measure Your Body